WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

       {{semantics-load-response}}{:format="title"} can use the
       `ResponseMetadata` structures to find the matching response.

-manifest

-: The URL of the bundle's manifest(s).
-This is a URL to support bundles with multiple different manifests, where the client uses content negotiation to select the most appropriate one.

-The map must include keys named primaryUrl and requests.
-The map may include manifest and other items added by sections defined in the
+The map may include other items added by sections defined in the
 {{section-name-registry}}{:format="title"}.

 This operation only waits for a prefix of the stream that, if the bundle is